 An extract from the forthcoming satirical novel by Chris Middleton.

-(Black comedy set after the ‘Data Crash’, the collapse of the internet, and co-developed with the late Russ Flynn.
-Following the mysterious death of US celebrity, Gig Render – a naked, singing priest with a handgun – the lives of an Elvis impersonator, an angry CEO, a grumpy intern, a Tourette’s afflicted robot, and a man who has cloned himself accidentally become entwined in a search for the culprit.
+(Black comedy set after the ‘Data Crash’, and co-developed with the late Russ Flynn.
+Following the mysterious death of US mega-celebrity, Gig Render – a naked, singing priest with a handgun – the lives of an Elvis impersonator, an angry CEO, a grumpy intern, a Tourette’s afflicted robot, and a man who has cloned himself accidentally become entwined in a search for the murderer.
 They need just one thing: really good PR!)

-(Elvis impersonator Lol Daily has been arrested for buying unhealthy goods and sent for compulsory psychotherapy.)
+(Elvis impersonator Lol Daily has been arrested for buying illegally unhealthy goods and sent for compulsory psychotherapy.)

 “Doktors Karlosi, Satyr, and Scream prefer to operate in the dark so you can grope your way towards the light together,” said the receptionist.
 “You’d better go in: I think your sedatives are wearing off.”
 She stuck her arm out to the left and Lol set off in that direction, feeling his way along the walls in the half light.